Protection Pause & Restoration

 A signal is not yet a judgement.

-A protective pause is not a punishment.
+A Protective Pause is not a punishment.

 Review exists where weight, harm or uncertainty becomes too serious to leave automatic.